-When parents compare their child with other children, they don’t realize what harm they are causing to his psyche.
+When parents compare their child with other children, they don’t realise what harm they are causing to his/her psyche.
 ‘Nisha, try to become a little outgoing.
-See Shilpa is so smart’ or ‘If Amit can score so well, I am sure you can too’.
-Such words of parents in order to ‘improve’ their child not only shake a child’s confidence but his whole personality.
+See Shilpa is so smart’ or ‘if Amit can score so well, I am sure you can too.’
+Such words of parents in order to ‘improve’ their child not only shake a child’s confidence but their whole personality.

 Hold discussion about your child’s strengths and weaknesses in private.
 Names of other children may crop up during such conversations which can make your child feel insecure about themselves.

 It’s not just important to avoid comparing your children when they are around but you also need to stop doing it in your mind.
 Don’t expect your children to excel in every field or similar areas like the children of your friends or relatives.
 They may possess latent talent which you can help them realise and develop with your encouragement.

 Your child’s achievements are not your status symbol

 Don’t look for moments of glory in your child’s feats.
 If your child is not doing too well academically, or is not bringing trophies to flaunt, don’t feel guilty in front of friends and relatives.

 Guide your child, spare comparisons